Climate report: 'Extreme risk' to people, buildings and water supplies

 "So, in addition to driving the transition to a zero carbon New Zealand, this Government is also working to ensure our communities are made much more resilient to the unavoidable effects of global climate change."

-The assessment comes days after a high-level panel recommended the Government introduce an entirely new piece of legislation focused on climate-driven impacts.
+The assessment comes days after a high-level panel recommended the Government introduce an entirely new piece of legislation focused on dealing with climate-driven impacts.

 Another new poll, released by insurer IAG, indicated nearly half of Kiwis thought government actions were now good – up from just a third in 2018 – and nearly four in 10 felt New Zealand would be able to hit its emissions reduction targets, despite analyses showing the country is so far falling short.